SciTools/iris/docs/src/developers_guide/contributing_graphics_tests.rst

    * fully qualifying the test name if it isn't already (i.e. it should start ``iris.tests...``or ``gallery_tests...``)

+#. run the tests in the mode that lets them create missing data (see
+   :ref:`create-missing`).
+This will update ``imagerepo.json`` with the new test name and image hash.

 #. and then add them to the Iris test data as covered in
    :ref:`add-graphics-test-changes`.